 Video AI is able to identify factors that determine in-store interactions.
 Hence, retailers can generate data about the retail service quality at the point of sale (POS).

-- Occupancy detection: Computer vision can detect if the personnel is present at assigned points such as aisles, service desk, checkout, cash registers, self-checkout, or entries (occupancy analysis).
+- Occupancy detection: Computer vision can detect if the personnel is present at assigned points such as aisles, service desks, checkout, cash registers, self-checkout, or entries (occupancy analysis).

 - Staff engagement levels: Recognize customer-staff interactions to measure the engagement levels across different stores.